This page in Swedish

 Teaching and supervision

-Victor is the course coordinator of Instrumental Analytical Methods in the chemistry program.
+Victor coordinates the Instrumental Analytical Methods course in the chemistry program.
 He is the lecturer of the module Advanced Topics in Mass Spectrometry, encompassing data processing and mass spectra interpretation, and is also involved in the Analytical Chemistry course.
-He is also a lecturer in the biology program and has been involved in the international master's programs of Environmental Forensics (School of Science and Technology) and Translational Medicine (School of Medical Sciences).
+He is also a lecturer in the biology program, environmental science program, and has been involved in the international master's programs of Environmental Forensics (School of Science and Technology) and Translational Medicine (School of Medical Sciences).
 He supervises students in the chemistry program and incoming exchange students from BSc, MSc, and PhD levels.
-Financial support for the incoming students was obtained mainly through Erasmus+ program, São Paulo Research Foundation and German Academic Exchange Service (DAAD).
+Financial support for the incoming students has been obtained mainly through Erasmus+ program, São Paulo Research Foundation and German Academic Exchange Service (DAAD).

-Victor is a member of the editorial board of Frontiers in Nutrition and Frontiers in Sustainable Food Systems.
-He has been actively participating in internationalization efforts on different levels, planning student exchange with partners within the NEOLAiA alliance, participating in research exchange within MIRAI 2.0, and being part of the EIRENE PPP work group at ORU.
+Victor is a member of the editorial board of Frontiers in Nutrition and Frontiers in Sustainable Food Systems, and is actively involved in Örebro University's strategic initiatives at national and international level, planning student exchange with partners within the NEOLAiA alliance, participating in research exchange within MIRAI 2.0, and being part of the EIRENE PPP work group at ORU.

 For more information about published papers please refer to my ResearcherID and Google Scholar.
 You can also find me on ResearchGate, Twitter and LinkedIn.